 If you have a co-signer then this is the best loan offered to students.
 Why do students need a co-signer?
 The answer is simply because their credit history is not up to the mark or they don’t have a good credit history at all.

 Ascent co-signers have a responsibility to make payments on behalf of the borrower if given the situation where the borrower could default.
 If you have made 24 consecutive and scheduled repayments on the full principal and interest amounts then you have the option to release your co-signer given you meet the other eligibility requirements to continue the loan with a co-signer.

-The loan provided will cover tuition and eligible living expenses, the application is free of cost, there are no fees taken by Ascent for tuition loans.
-As you have a co-signer then you will receive lower interest rates.
+The loan provided will cover tuition and eligible living expenses, the application is free of cost, there are no fees taken by Ascent for co-signed loans.
+Learn more about Ascent loan options.

 |Repayment terms||5,10,15 year terms|